tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-local-business-search/quickstarts/local-search-python-quickstart.md

 ---
-title: Rövid útmutató – lekérdezés küldése a Bing helyi üzleti keresési API-nak a Pythonban
+title: Quickstart - Send a query to the API in Python - Bing Local Business Search
 titleSuffix: Azure Cognitive Services
-description: Ebből a cikkből megkezdheti a Bing helyi üzleti keresési API használatát a Pythonban.
+description: Use this article to start using the Bing Local Business Search API in Python.
 services: cognitive-services
 author: aahill
 manager: nitinme